Updated May 9, 2021. Short version: dump standing water; larvicide water that can’t be dumped.

 Chester County has two relevant web pages, one on avoiding mosquito-borne diseases generally and one more specifically West Nile Virus (a mosquito-borne disease that is very rare here).
 Both stress how to keep mosquitoes from breeding on our property.

-It is against County health regulations to maintain sites capable of breeding mosquitoes; if you see a property violating the regulation, please talk to the property owner and/or contact the Health Department.
+It is against County health regulations to maintain a “receptacle or system” capable of breeding mosquitoes; if you see a property violating the regulation, please talk to the property owner and/or contact the municipality or the Chesco Health Department.